7 Top NLP Libraries For NLP Development

 It has many features included for data mining (Google, Twitter, Wikipedia API, web crawler, and HTML DOM parser), natural language processing (NLP), machine learning (ML), sentiment analysis (WordNet, n-gram search, vector space model, clustering, SVM, and network analysis.

-Both scientific and non-scientific audiences can benefit greatly from the use of patterns.
+Both scientific and non-scientific audiences can benefit significantly from the use of patterns.

 Its syntax is clear-cut and uncomplicated; the commands are self-explanatory due to the clever selection of function names and arguments.